ArduPilot/ardupilot_wiki/dev/source/docs/building-the-code.rst

 The linked articles below explain how to setup your build environment on Linux/Ubuntu, MacOS or Windows and then build ArduPilot with `waf <https://github.com/ArduPilot/ardupilot/blob/master/BUILD.md>`__.

+.. note:: it is possible to use the `Custom code build server <https://custom.ardupilot.org>`__ to generate code with selectable feature sets without creating a code development environment, but code change proposals will require it.

 The instructions below assume that you have already :ref:`installed git <git-install>`, :ref:`forked <git-fork>` and :ref:`cloned <git-clone>` the ArduPilot repo.

 Setting up the Build Environment